-Reduces large images to screen resolution and compresses, using low-quality JPEG.
-Suitable for onscreen display, email, and the Internet.
+Reduces large images to screen resolution and compresses the images by using low-quality JPEG.
+This option is suitable for onscreen display, email, and the Internet.

-You can also add an existing file to an open PDF.
-Drag the file icon directly into position in the Page Thumbnails panel in the navigation pane.
+You can also add an existing file to an opened PDF.
+Drag the file icon directly into the Page Thumbnails panel in the navigation pane.

 You can insert one or more pages of selected content copied from any application into an existing PDF.